-The protests have focused on the everyday economic issues of Iranians and have attracted a broad cross-section of ideologies and interests in the country — united in their opposition to the ruling regime but fractured on alternatives.
+The protests have focused on the everyday economic issues of Iranians and have attracted a broad cross-section of ideologies and interests in the country, united in their opposition to the ruling regime but fractured on alternatives.

 “[The protest movement] is a reflection of vast, deep anger in Iranian society that erupts, and it does so occasionally, with increasing frequency in the last few years,” said Alex Vatanka, a senior fellow at the Middle East Institute, a Washington think tank.
 “They’re demanding, essentially, an end to the Islamic republic.
 The slogans speak for themselves, and the regime so far has not been willing to listen.”

-Despite the president’s warnings to Iran, the crackdown on protesters has become deadlier day by day, according to accounts that have leaked out despite the regime’s news blackout — both the internet and phone service inside the country are blocked.
-U.S.-based Human Rights Activists News Agency announced Tuesday that at least 2,000 people have been killed in the protests, most of them civilians, though Tehran has insisted that most of the deaths have been at the hands of “terrorist” rioters.
+The U.S.-based Human Rights Activists News Agency estimates that at least 2,000 people have been killed in the protests, most of them civilians, though Tehran has insisted that most of the deaths have been at the hands of “terrorist” rioters.
 Iran says more than 100 of its security personnel have been killed in the protests.

-Scant reports that have trickled out of Iran have suggested that Iranian security forces have begun firing automatic weapons at protesters and have deployed tactical snipers on rooftops near demonstrations.
+Reports trickling out of Iran have suggested that Iranian security forces have begun firing automatic weapons at protesters and have deployed tactical snipers on rooftops near demonstrations.

 Two visions

-However, Mr. Pahlavi’s connection with the deeply unpopular monarchist government run by his father, overthrown by Islamic revolutionaries in 1979, and the lack of detail in his vision for Iran have hurt his leadership chances, experts say.
+Mr. Pahlavi’s connection with the deeply unpopular monarchist government run by his father, overthrown by Islamic revolutionaries in 1979, and the lack of detail in his vision for Iran have hurt his leadership chances, experts say.

 “If he can convince enough people that they should trust him and he, you know, he might be a gamble, but he’s better than what they have in Iran, then you know his fortunes could turn around quickly,” Mr. Vatanka said.